kamil77890/Informatyka-SFTP/server/README.md

-# SFTP Client by kamil77890 & bambus80
+# SFTP Server by kamil77890 & bambus80

 This is the server part of a custom implementation of the SFTP (SSH File Transfer Protocol) in Python, using SSH methods from the `paramiko` library.
 It is run from command line.